 The increasingly high densification of access nodes needed to meet future performance objectives poses considerable challenges in deployment and management.
 The use of wireless backhaul for such access nodes helps to address some of the challenges.
 Wireless self-backhauling may be particularly useful for higher frequency bands.

-Wireless self-backhauling can enable simpler deployment and incremental rollout by reducing the reliance on the availability of wired backhaul at each access node location.
-Network planning and installation efforts can be reduced by leveraging plug & play type features—self-configuration, self-organizing, and self-optimization.
+Wireless self-backhauling can enable simpler deployment and incremental rollout by reducing reliance on the availability of wired backhaul at each access node location.
+Network planning and installation efforts can be reduced by leveraging plug and play type features—self-configuration, self-organizing, and self-optimization.
 Wireless self-backhauling can enable incremental growth planning by adapting deployment of managed backhaul capacity to the increase of traffic demand as the number of users within the service grows over time.

-Network sharing can also imply sharing of fronthaul/backhaul network resources by using emerging 5G method (e.g., network slicing) or by proprietary means.
+Network sharing can also imply sharing of fronthaul/backhaul network resources by using an emerging 5G method (e.g., network slicing) or by proprietary means.
 Fronthaul/backhaul networks can be deployed by multiple operators.
 This will allow network operators to benefit by providing better Quality of Service (QoS), and optimally sharing network resources with other operators when considering traffic conditions, peak hours, etc.

 NOTE: Fronthaul network is referred to e.g., the network between Remote Radio Head (RRH) and Baseband Unit (BBU) whereas backhaul network is referred to the network e.g., between BBU and the core network.